Hakeem Olajuwon: Olajuwon–Sampson duo (1984–1987)

-Olajuwon averaged 23.5 points, 11.5 rebounds, and 3.4 blocks per game during his second pro season (1985–86).
-The Rockets finished 51–31, and advanced all the way to the Western Conference Finals where they faced the defending champion Los Angeles Lakers.
+The Rockets began 1985–86 with a 9–2 record and finished 51–31.
+Olajuwon averaged 23.5 points, 11.5 rebounds, and 3.4 blocks per game during his second season and was selected to his first All-NBA Team.
+The team advanced all the way to the Western Conference Finals where they faced the defending champion Los Angeles Lakers.
 The Rockets won the series fairly easily, four games to one, shocking the sports world and landing Olajuwon on the cover of Sports Illustrated.
 Olajuwon scored 75 points in victories in games three and four, and after the series Lakers coach Pat Riley remarked "We tried everything.
 We put four bodies on him.
 We helped from different angles.
 He's just a great player."
 The Rockets advanced to the 1986 NBA Finals where they lost in six games to the Boston Celtics, whose 1986 team is often considered one of the best teams in NBA history.

-On March 10, 1987, Hakeem Olajuwon came remarkably close to recording the first quintuple-double in NBA history that was tracked.
+On March 10, 1987, Olajuwon came remarkably close to recording the first quintuple-double in NBA history that was tracked.
 In a dominant performance against the Golden State Warriors, Olajuwon recorded 38 points, 17 rebounds, 12 blocks, 7 steals, and 6 assists.
-The game is widely regarded as one of the most complete individual efforts in basketball history, showcasing Olajuwon’s rare two-way dominance.
+The game is widely regarded as one of the most complete individual efforts in basketball history, showcasing Olajuwon's rare two-way dominance.
 While he fell just four assists and three steals short of the unprecedented feat, his performance remains one of the closest any player has ever come to achieving a quintuple-double in an official NBA game.
+The Rockets were eliminated in the second round of the 1987 NBA playoffs by the Seattle SuperSonics, but Olajuwon managed to accomplish one feat, putting up a playoff career-high 49 points and 25 rebounds in their final game.